klarna/klarna-on-demand-ios/doc/integration.md

   [self dismissViewControllerAnimated:YES completion:nil];
 }

+// This will reflect failure coming from the server
+- (void)klarnaRegistrationFailed:(KODRegistrationViewController *)controller withPayload:(NSDictionary *)payload {
+  // Dismiss Klarna registration view and notify the user that registration failed [self dismissViewControllerAnimated:YES completion:nil];
+  [self notifyRegistrationFailed]; // Again, this is just an illustration }

+// This will reflect failure coming from the WebView
-- (void)klarnaRegistrationFailed:(KODRegistrationViewController *)controller {
+- (void)klarnaRegistrationFailed:(KODRegistrationViewController *)controller withError:(NSError *)error {
 // Dismiss Klarna registration view and notify the user of the error [self dismissViewControllerAnimated:YES completion:nil];
 [self notifyRegistrationFailed]; // Again, this is just an illustration }

 ```